loco-3d/multicontact-locomotion-planning/README.md

 ## Package organization:

-Inside scripts/mlp/ there is one folder for each of the block shown in the figure of the introduction.
+Inside python/mlp/ there is one folder for each of the block shown in the figure of the introduction.
 In each of the subfolder there is one script for each different method that we can use to solve this block.
-There is also an `__init__.py` file that choose the correct script to import according to the solver choosen in the configuration files.

 ## Adding new wrapper:

 If you want to use a new method to solve one of the subproblem of our proposed framework, you should add a new script in the coresponding folder.
-This script should implement the method used in the `__init__.py` file of this subfolder with the same prototype.

 Basically, this script should implement a wrapper between the multicontact-api structure and the solver that you want to use.
 It should call the API of the solver to generically formulate a problem from the given input, solve the problem and store the results in a multicontact-api object.